fossMeDaddy/dbdaddy/README.md

 - CREATE COLUMN [public products description]
 ```

-but... butt... what if we actually _wanted_ that typo?
+but... what if we actually _wanted_ that typo?

 there are 2 ways for that:
 1. we can change the schema and run `schema push`